 It takes an individual like yourself to step-forward and say "I want to start an ASGA chapter in my area."
 That's what gets the ball rolling towards the pin.
 But you've got to ask yourself a few questions just to mentally prepare you for what's ahead.
 Don't let your immediate enthusiasm or your desire to "meet someone right away" send you in the wrong direction.
 Starting an ASGA chapter requires some creative thinking, some leadership capacity, social skills, PR skills, organizational skills and most of all, an ability to exite others to assume leadership roles and to delegate some of the work-load to them.
-And most importantly, it takes T-I-M-E. Finding key people to help you out will lessen the amount of time you spend, but expect to spend 4-6 hours a week for the first few weeks!
+And most importantly, it takes money and T-I-M-E. Finding key people to help you out will lessen the amount of time you spend, but expect to spend 4-6 hours a week for the first few weeks!

 Once a Founder, Always a Founder